M.A. in English

 Indianapolis, IN 46208

 Deadlines for application: Feb.
 15 (Fall admission) and Sept.
 15 (Spring admission).
-Late applications will be considered, depending on the availability of space in our program.
+Late applications may be considered, please contact the M.A.
+Director with questions.

 Students must file "A Request for the Transfer of Graduate Credit" form to have graduate course work taken elsewhere accepted at Butler for our degree.
 The form may be obtained from the Office of Records & Registration.
 Only courses with grades of "A" or "B" taken at regionally accredited colleges will be considered for transfer and only the hours will be transferred to the Butler transcript; grades do not transfer.
 Students pursuing the 24 hour thesis track may transfer 9 hours; 36 hour, non-thesis students may transfer 12 hours.
 The Exam will not include material covered in courses transferred from another university for graduate credit nor courses to be counted toward a minor.